apt-helion/blog/articles/pixel_sorting.md

 changing the `blackValue` variable which is by default set to `-16000000`.

 This goes for the rest of the modes too.
-Mode `1` is brighness mode which start when it finds a bright pixel and stop when it finds a dark one.
-While mode `2` is white mode which is the opposite io mode `0`.
+Mode `1` is brighness mode which starts when it finds a bright pixel and stops when it finds a dark one.
+While mode `2`, white mode is the opposite of mode `0`.
 These can also be adjusted by changing their corresponding variables - `brightnessValue` and `whiteValue`.